aire-program/aire-researcher-sandbox/governance/review_before_release_checklist.md

 # Review Before Release Checklist

 Use this checklist before distributing notebooks, models, or findings derived from the sandbox.
+Releases should pair results with documentation so others understand scope, risks, and limitations.

 ## Data Safety
 - [ ] Data anonymization or synthesis has been verified; no PII remains.